howonlee/mertonon/docs/v0_11_roadmap.md

 - [ ] Update usage docs - do sequences of screenshots
 - [ ] Readme hero gif
 - [ ] Screenshots for usage notes on essay
+- [ ] Test for the stack push and pop
+- [ ] Get the grad sidebar to say it's OK if the validations work, currently its a noop

 - [ ] Auditing SQL honeysql statement - overall audit thing.
 Start on it, anyhow
 - [ ] Gantt essay grade level